tonytins/cu/src/characters.md

 ### Anthony

 Anthony is a blue fennec that is interested in electronics, model railroading and comics.
-He is a [andromorph](./genetics/andromorph.md) with a preference to more feminine bottoms, and prefers to be called "Anton".
+He is a kipomito with a preference to more feminine bottoms, and prefers to be called "Anton".
 Anthony has cybernetic arms based on Synth technology that's normally covered by synthetic skin and fur.
 He wears a green skirt, black crop top and purple leg warmers.

 - Anthony has an affinity for coffee and often treats it like Wine.
 - Anthony personally calls himself "Anton."

 #### Earth-02

-In Earth-02, Anthony is a [mutant](./genetics/mutates.md) with eight back tentacles.
+In Earth-02, Anthony is a mutant with eight back tentacles.

 ### Zack